mariannefeng/rulebook/readme.md

 todo:

+- trasparent gray background for images on PDFs
+- disable posthog recording when running locally
+- add button to save page as app to desktop
-- fix settings dropdown weird flicker
+- fix settings dropdown weird flicker on desktop
+- tap to clear input not working on mobile
 - allow zoom on pdf screen
 - keyboard shortcut

 done:

+- buy a domain
 - add ability to move action buttons to the left or right
 - add back button
 - hide pdf search until pdf loads